How To Install A Shower Base On A Wooden Floor? |Easy Steps

 Step 4: Install the Pipe and Drain

-Of course, you have to make arrangements for the adequate drainage of the shower water.
+Of course, you have to make arrangements for adequate shower water drainage.
 For that, you need to install pipes under the floor to ensure smooth water drainage toward the sewerage system.

 While installing drainage pipes, make sure it is equal to the top of the floor joists.
 If, for some reason, they’re not evenly colliding with the floor, you can use the piece of wood under the drain pan to make them do so.

-It is also a good practice to add extra support along the wall between the existing boards.
+Adding extra support along the wall between the existing boards is also a good practice.
 Use the glue to stick the additional boards to the wall horizontally between the existing joists.

 Step 5: Install The Shower Base On The Floor